 - Housing Inspections

 Our underlying objectives are to foster greater First Nation autonomy in the acquisition of capital facilities and infrastructure development.
 We also promote the development of modern community health and safety practices.

-In October 2018, we produced our new 2018 – 2023 Strategic Plan, which refined and reassessed our goals to frame them in a way that would produce a roadmap to help us get there.
+In September 2022, our Board and Senior Management Staff met to create our new 2023 – 2028 Strategic Plan, which refined and reassessed our goals to frame them in a way that would produce a roadmap to help us get there.
 Below we’ve provided our updated Vision and Mission statements, along with the four main pillars of our current strategy for improving technical self-sufficiency for First Nations in Ontario.

 2023-2028 Vision Statement